sCrypt-Inc/specification/docs/functions.rst

 static function and property
 ----------------------------
 A static function/property can be referenced with contract name without an instantiated contract, similar to a static function/property in Javascript or C++.
+A static property can also be referenced without the contract prefix, but only in the contract it is defined in.

 .. code-block:: solidity